SamTay/magento-modules/README.md

 one value is selected (or if some items in the collection have more than the dependent value set).

 ### Approach
-##### Multi Value Filtering
 The approach here is to allow the main layer product collection to continue to leverage the fulltext enhancements.
 Each of the Layer/Filter models are overridden to keep native fulltext functionality, but hook in and apply the same filters to a mirrored catalog (non-fulltext) collection.
+This is done so that we can

+1. have OR conditions when filtering multiple values for each attribute
+2. offer global price slider min/max, disregarding any current price filter

-This is done so that we can have OR conditions when filtering multiple values for each attribute, as the fulltext collection uses a join against a temporary table filled with entity IDs of the current layer (thus there is no way to modify the query logic post collection load).
+It is necessary to mirror the collection with something other than the fulltext model whenever modifying previously applied filters.
+This is because the fulltext collection uses a join against a temporary table filled with entity IDs of the current layer (thus there is no way to modify the query logic post collection load).

 When faceted data is required for an attribute that already has a filter value applied, the mirror collection's `select` object is cloned, the given attribute filter is removed, and a query is performed to count results for additional possible